khizermalik1/dish-diary/README.md

 ---

+# LO1 — Using Agile to Plan & Design the Application

 ## 👥 User Stories

 - As a new user, I want to register so I can create and save recipes.